MrZalTy/open-source-template/README.md

 Project description goes here as well as the goal trying to achieve.

-## 📕 How does it work ?
+## 📕 How does it work?

-Describe how the projects works.
+Describe how the project works.

 ## ⏩ Getting Started